IPAMS/kineticsPy/docs/usersguide/visualization.rst

 Box plots of concentrations and averaged concentrations
 =======================================================

-The concentrations in a simulation time step or the averaged concentrations in a time step range can be plotted with :py:func:'kineticsPy.analysis.visualization.plot_average_concentrations'.
+The concentrations in a simulation time step or the averaged concentrations in a time step range can be plotted with :py:func:`kineticsPy.analysis.visualization.plot_average_concentrations`.
 This function takes a kinetic trajectory and creates a box plot of the concentrations of a time step or the averaged concentations in a time step range.

 For exammple, the plot of time step with index 10 on a logarithmic axis with